fggo/learn-git/README.md

     upstream  https://github.com/YoonYeoSong/Parking.git (fetch)
     upstream  https://github.com/YoonYeoSong/Parking.git (push)

-git config --global user.name 'junholee' git config --global user.email 'jnuho@outlook.com'
+git config --global user.name 'YOUR_NAME'
+git config --global user.email 'YOUR_EMAIL'

-# sync your fork by fetching the changes from original repo
+# Sync your fork by fetching the changes from original repo
 # it will store the changes into the 'upstream/master' branch of your forked repo
 git fetch upstream